lfaucheux/PyOKNN/README.md

     \sigma^2_{ML}  93.134973   19.868010   4.687685  2.795560e-05  2.763129e-06

-But one may want not to make any assumptions regarding spatial parameters distribution and bootstrap-estimate all parameters' bias-corrected and accelerated (BCa) intervals.
+But one may want not to make any assumptions regarding spatial parameters distribution and favor an empirical approach by bootstrap-estimating all parameters' (bias-corrected and accelerated - BCa) percentile intervals.

     >>> o.opverbose = False       # Printing minimizer's messages may slow down iterations
     >>> o.PIs_computer(